AlasdairP/AlasdairP/README.md

 - 👋 Hi, I’m @AlasdairP
-- 👀 I’m interested in all this quantum physics.
+- 👀 Interested in all this quantum physics.
 - 📫 Looking for graduate positions in the quantum technologies industry, reach me at alasdairp@talktalk.net

 <!---